Loading

 In October 2022, plans were submitted for re-developing the market, with local architects Lawray Architects producing the designs.
 The council stated the market needed essential maintenance, repairs, and modernisation.
 A redevelopment of the market was proposed as part of the Wrexham Townscape Heritage Scheme using funding from the National Lottery Heritage Fund, the Welsh Government's Transforming Towns Fund, and Wrexham Council's own capital programme.
 The plans proposed a new attractive fronting to the building's High Street entrance, with a basement under it, new access to upper floors, improve management of interior space, decoration and use of utilities, including toilets and bins, and roof repairs.
 During the redevelopment works, existing traders were offered to move temporarily to Queens Square.

 In January 2023, the redevelopment of the market was approved by the council's planning department.
 In April 2023, the council admitted there was a slight delay to the refurbishment.
-It will re-open on 28 November 2024, in conjunction with the local Victorian Christmas Market, with the re-launch having a Victorian theme, reminiscent of its original opening.
+It and the General Market, re-opened on 28 November 2024, in conjunction with the local Victorian Christmas Market, with the re-launch having a Victorian theme, reminiscent of its original opening.
+The historic market bell was rung, while the mayor of Wrexham held a second ceremonial opening.

 References